boatilus/fox/README.md

 ```

 ## Implementation status
-- ✅ Get a fax by its SID
+- ✅ Get a fax instance by its SID
-- ✅ List all faxes in an account
+- ✅ List all faxes instances in an account
 - ✅ Send a fax
+- ✅ Cancel (update) a fax by its SID
+- ❌ Delete a fax instance by its SID
-- ❌ Get a fax resource by its SID
+- ❌ Get a fax's media resource by its SID
-- ❌ List all fax resources in an account
+- ❌ List all fax media resources in an account
-- ❌ Create a new fax resource

 ## Running tests
 First, grab the [testify](https://github.com/stretchr/testify) package: